Get Rugged: the official blog of Juniper Systems

 by | Oct 8, 2024 | Geode GNS3 GNSS Receiver, Geode Sub-meter GPS Receiver | 0 comments

 When Melissa Lenczewski, PhD, a professor in the Earth Atmosphere and Environment Department at Northern Illinois University, set off on a recent research trip to the Yucatan Peninsula in Mexico, she brought along a group of undergraduate students eager to learn and explore.
 Their mission?
-To investigate water quality and resources in the region, specifically focusing on groundwater flow and the unique challenges posed by the area’s sinkholes, or cenotes Alongside them, they brought a key tool for their fieldwork: the Juniper Systems’ Geode™ GNS3 GNSS Receiver, a device that would play a critical role in the project’s success.
+To investigate water quality and resources in the region, specifically focusing on groundwater flow and the unique challenges posed by the area’s sinkholes, or cenotes.
+Alongside them, they brought a key tool for their fieldwork: the Juniper Systems’ Geode™ GNS3 GNSS Receiver, a device that would play a critical role in the project’s success.

 Choosing the Right Tool